Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - files in the file system (original and thumbnails), but not in the database
 - files in the database, but not in the file system (original and thumbnails)
+- remove empty directories in file system (original and thumbnails, mainly for module [Archive Repertory])

 Installation